dnnsharp/sharp-scheduler-guide/getting_started.md

 ![](All jobs.png)

-4. Provide a unique name to your job
+Provide a unique name for your job

 ![](Name your job.png)

-5. Locate Add New Trigger drop-down button and choose One Time option from the Time category.
-(Notice that there is no limit on how many triggers a job can have).
+Locate the Add New Trigger dropdown button and choose the One Time option from the Time category.
+Notice that there is no limit on how many triggers a job can have.

 ![](Triggers.png)

-6. So far, we told Sharp Scheduler what triggers should activate.
-Next, we'll tell it what action to execute when our trigger fires.
-In our scenario, we want to send an email to a specific email address.
-So in the Actions section, click Add Action button then select from the dropdown that activates below Notifications > Send Email.

 ![](Add action.png)